tsyqax/aliucord_plugins_tsq/USAGE.md

 - You don't have to do anything.

 ### HeicFix
-- Remind 'Compress Image' is on, otherwise this will not working.
 - If image cache is so big, just restart app
 (this remove caches on start)